evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 **Q:** How do branch protection rules apply to PRs and the merge queue?

-The same branch protection rules apply to PRs (which determine whether you can add the PR to the merge queue) and the merge queue itself (which determines whether or not GitHub will merge the PR).
+**A:** The same branch protection rules apply to PRs (which determine whether you can add the PR to the merge queue) and the merge queue itself (which determines whether or not GitHub will merge the PR).
 Nevertheless, you can run different tasks in PRs and the merge queue with the separate settings on the GitHub &